service-cloud-voice/examples-from-doc/DigitalVoice/flows/README.md

 For Service Channel, delete the Phone and then add Phone again.
 For Queue ID, delete the “WhatsApp Queue” and then add “WhatsApp Queue” again.
 Click on Done.
-Repeat the same steps for “Routing to same agent” Action and then click “Save As” to save the flow.
+Repeat the same steps for “Routing to same agent” Action where for Queue ID, delete the “WhatsApp Fallback Queue” and then add WhatsApp Fallback Queue” again.
+Then click “Save As” to save the flow.
 Activate the flow.